LastPass Review: Quick Expert Summary

 Overall, though, I found LastPass’s iOS and Android apps incredibly easy to use.
 While the mobile apps are a bit different than the web vault, locating and using all of the features is very simple.
 Many other password managers either don’t have mobile apps or they have really bad ones — and even decent offerings like Sticky Password’s mobile apps aren’t as feature-rich and intuitive as LastPass’s.
 It’s nice to see LastPass paying attention to its mobile users.

 LastPass provides a range of customer support resources.
 Its support center is extensive, featuring numerous training videos, “How To” guides, and FAQs.
-There’s also a community forum for users to exchange insights and solutions.
+There’s also a fairly active community forum and chat, email, and phone support for premium customers.

 For immediate questions, LastPass provides a chatbot on its official website.
 However, it’s fair to say that the chatbot is very limited — providing basic responses and completely unable to answer more complex inquiries.
 In comparison to the helpful, multi-language live chat support offered by competitors like Dashlane, LastPass’s chatbot is inadequate.